 As product defect lawyers who represent the rights of injured consumers and families of those who have been killed by defective products, we absolutely agree with the premise of this bill.
 Families not only unknowingly continue to use these dangerous products, but these defective items also make their way to the used market where they are further sold to consumers who know nothing about the safety recalls or the dangers these products pose.

-It is irresponsible and negligent on the part of companies to not allocate sufficient resources to get the word out about safety recalls in this age of social media marketing.
+It is irresponsible and negligent of companies not to allocate sufficient resources to promote safety recalls in this age of social media marketing.
 A recall is simply not effective if consumers don’t hear about it.